 The future is not all doom and gloom, though.
 We have the chance to ensure our lakes and rivers stay as healthy as possible in the coming years, and that is through smart use of the landscape.
 A huge swath of land at the heart of the Keweenaw has remained undeveloped since the mining era and is currently owned by just a few outside investment firms.
 Fragmentation of this landscape through piecemeal sales to private landowners will inevitably lead to the construction of more roads and driveways, which in turn causes additional sediments to enter our streams.
 More homes on septic fields means additional excess nutrients and pollutants finding their way into waterways, contributing to algae blooms and other impacts.
 Steering development to existing communities with efficient wastewater treatment facilities will preserve our landscape the way we like it: wild, healthy, and undeveloped.

-If we are to keep our local streams and lakes healthy for future generations, we must head-off widespread development of the landscape by securing ownership of the hedge fund-owned lands at the heart of the Keweenaw.
-Local control of these natural resources will ensure that local concerns are heard and reacted upon For too long our destiny has been in the hands of out-of-state interests.
+If we are to keep our local streams and lakes healthy for future generations, we must head-off widespread development of the landscape by securing ownership of the investor-owned lands at the heart of the Keweenaw.
+Local control of these natural resources will ensure that local concerns are heard and reacted upon.
+For too long our destiny has been in the hands of out-of-state interests.
 Help us protect our waterways by joining KORC or giving today!